Mrjermjerm/Data-Structures/2-linked_list.md

 To see Linked-List Methods in action go here: [Walkthrough](Linked-List/linked-list_walkthrough/Program.cs)

-## Problem to Solve:
+## Problem to Solve: Train Scheduling System

+Your job is to build a program that can effectively manage scheduling train traffic for a city.
+Your program needs to be fast and able to manipulate data easily.
+A lot is riding on this project.
+Are you up to it?

 Go here to work out the problem: [Problem](Linked-List/linked-list_problem/Program.cs)

-You can compare your code with the solution here: [Solution](Linked-List/linked-list_solution/Solution.cs)
+You can compare your code with the solution here: [Solution](Linked-List/linked-list_solution/LinkedListSolution/Program.cs)

 [Back to Welcome Page](0-welcome.md)